sjjessop/omnidice/docn/systems.rst

 they are Not Official.

-The game mechanics are only described far enough to make clear what mechanic and version we're talking about.
+The game mechanics are only described far enough to make clear what mechanic and version we're talking about, and to state what the code is doing.
 You probably can't learn the mechanics for an unfamiliar game from this documentation.

 Usage
 -----